studio1902/statamic-peak/docs/docs/features/forms.md

 * `resources/lang/en.json`.
 Strings file containing the the form's localizable field labels.
 * `resources/lang/en/strings.php` Strings file containing the e-mail's localizable body contents and logo image location.

 The default contact form has a required consent field.
-The fiels handle is `consent`.
+The field handle is `consent`.
 Due to restraints the form template contains a conditional that depens on this specific handle name.
 Don't use it for other form fields.

 The forms sending is done with fetch and uses Alpine to display the various notifications.